pbruvoll/tekkendocs/README.md

 ### Running with mock data

-To run the application with live connection, you need to set appropiate keys in the environment.
+To run the application with a live connection, you need to set appropriate keys in the environment.
 To make the app run without these keys, and without live data, you can run against mock data.

 ```sh